This is a new Beta development release, fixing recently discovered bugs.

 The server source code had multiple exportable definitions of

-the field_in_record_is_null()
+the field_in_record_is_null() function.
+These

-are now all declared static
+are now all declared static.

 (Bug#24190)